 Progeny is working really hard to make this platform more than just a “trade” platform.
 We’re currently working with the farmers and providing them with free education, and technical agricultural support on new techniques to improve their farming methods and processes.

 By assisting farmers to reach the specialty coffee score levels (80 and above), we are able to offer them the option to export through our distribution platform and showcase their coffees through our customers.
 This platform is currently only available for coffees that reach quality scores of 84 and above (Excellence Specialty Coffee).
 As we look to our future; improving our processes and growing our clientele, we will also provide coffees from farmers that have not quite made it to the excellence scores, thus providing an opportunity for every farmer to succeed.

 When the farmers sell their coffees to us, instead of relying on the market prices that unfairly fluctuate, we give them a set price per score.
 Progeny continues to grow exponentially and currently has doubled the income of over 25 farmers!

 We dream to go beyond the bean, beyond the farm, by helping the farming families and their communities; by building school facilities, holding public agriculture classes and providing special funding for new tools, and possibly a new life.

-"It's more than just a coffee cup, it's about everything, even before the bean was ever a bean."
+"It's more than just a cup of coffee, it's about everything, even before the bean was ever a bean."